 This tax year’s Schedule 3 includes all the same information that appeared on Schedule 3 in 2018, reversing some of the changes seen on the 2019 form.
 Schedule 3 covers tax credits that you can no longer claim directly on Form 1040 (foreign tax credit, education credits, etc.) and any tax payments you might have made other than through withholding from your paychecks.

 Can Form 1040 Be E-Filed?

-Not only can the 2019 Form 1040 be e-filed, but the IRS strongly urges taxpayers to do so, particularly during the 2020 tax season.
+Not only can the 2020 Form 1040 be e-filed, but the IRS strongly urges taxpayers to do so, particularly during the 2021 tax season.
 The agency announced in May 2020 that processing paper returns would be extremely limited for a while due to the coronavirus pandemic.
 The IRS provides a list of e-filing options on its website.

 Where to Mail Form 1040

 If you really don’t want to e-file, the address to which you should mail a paper copy of Form 1040 depends on whether you're including a payment and on your state of residence.
 The IRS offers a full list of addresses for each circumstance and each state on its website.